-- Create individualized learning plans for people with intellectual disabilities that are tailored to personal career goals. - Set SMART goals for personal and professional growth. - Create a plan for skills development. - Understand the importance of lifelong learning. - interpret labor market data and use it for professional decision-making. - Identify cross-sectoral labor market trends and adapt the skills and qualifications of people with disabilities.
+- To create individualized learning plans for people with intellectual disabilities that are tailored to personal career goals. - To set SMART goals for personal and professional growth. - To create a plan for skills development. - To understand the importance of lifelong learning. - To interpret labor market data and use it for professional decision-making. - To identify cross-sectoral labor market trends and adapt the skills and qualifications of people with disabilities.